 AEGIS Technical Representative (AEGIS TECHREP), activated on 30 December 1969, is a Field Activity of Commander, Naval Sea Systems Command (NAVSEA) administratively reporting to the Program Executive Officer, Integrated Warfare Systems (PEO IWS) in Washington, DC.

-AEGIS TECHREP is headquartered in the Lockheed Martin Maritime Systems and Training (LM MST) main plant in Moorestown, NJ, with field offices located at Raytheon Company, Sudbury and Andover, MA.
+AEGIS TECHREP is headquartered in the Lockheed Martin Rotary & Mission Systems (LM RMS) main plant in Moorestown, NJ, with field offices located at Raytheon Company, Sudbury and Andover, MA.
 The VADM James H. Doyle Jr. Combat System Engineering Development Site (CSEDS) is a Navy owned facility of AEGIS TECHREP operating under the leadership of the AEGIS TECHREP Executive Officer with a contingent of Navy personnel charged with providing a high-fidelity, shipboard-representative test environment for AEGIS Weapon System and Combat System development.

 The AEGIS TECHREP organization is comprised of over 45 civil service employees and 35 military personnel.
 The responsibilities include monitoring over three billion dollars of simultaneous large-scale engineering development, integration and test, production and maintenance contracts involving different complex combat system baseline configurations for U.S. Navy Aegis, and foreign military sales (FMS) with Australia, Japan, Spain, South Korea and Norway.
 These systems are the Navy's most advanced and complex weapons systems.

 AEGIS TECHREP consists of U.S. Navy personnel and five civilian divisions: System Engineering, System Acquisition, Test and Evaluation, Logistics, and Business Operations.